 - letter stamps (optional)

 Cover your work surface and wear paint clothes.
 The glow in the dark paints I found are acrylic and not washable.
+We chose a collection of paint colors so they were not just Halloween colors giving flexibility to any projects we might tackle in the future.

 Cookie cutters make great stencils.
 There are few different ways you can use cookie cutters to make shapes for your cards.